 Reducing stress is the best way to limit IC flares and their severity.
 Try the following tips:

 - Soaking in a hot tub will not only reduce stress but will relax pelvic muscles.

 - Exercising will help to relieve stress.
 Swimming and water aerobics are best.

 - Petting a dog is a great way to reduce daily stress.

 Schedule an Appointment with a Urologist in Boca Raton, FL

-Don’t underestimate the role that stress plays in your urologic health, contact Dr. David Schwartzwald if you are experiencing any of these 3 urologic health issues.
+Don’t underestimate the role that stress plays in your urologic health, contact urologist David Schwartzwald, MD if you are experiencing any of these 3 urologic health issues.
 To schedule an appointment at our urology clinic in Boca Raton, FL, call (561) 939-0700 or request an appointment online.